A Biologically-Inspired Simultaneous Localization and Mapping System Based on LiDAR Sensor

+With the \LiDAR observation inputs, the \LiDAR boundary cells module detects and processes the surrounding boundaries into boundary cell activity, which can be considered as abstracted boundary view information for the egocentric scene.
+Egocentric boundary views are used to provide the boundary cues to the pose cells to perform loop closure.

+The computational model of boundary cells was first predicted in~\cite{hartley2000modeling,barry2006boundary}, and the existence of boundary cells was discovered and proposed in~\cite{lever2009boundary,hinman2019neuronal}. {{b}} Each neuron of the boundary cells responds to a boundary in proximity in a certain area, which is denoted as the receptive field.
+In the \LiDAR boundary cell model, the receptive fields of the cells are arranged around the robot in concentric rings at different distances, as illustrated in \figurename{\,\ref{fig:bc_scheme}}.
+Each boundary cell is tuned to fire maximally with the input at the center of its receptive field.
+Given a \LiDAR point input $\lidarEndpoint = (\scanDis, \scanAngle)$ in the polar coordinate system, the neuron activity update $\Delta\bcActivity_i$ for the $i$-th boundary cell, whose receptive field center is at $(\scanDis_i, \scanAngle_i)$, is defined as follow:

+where $\sigma_{\scanDis_i}$ and $\sigma_\scanAngle$ are the parameters to determine the area sensitivity of the receptive field by tuning the variances for angle and distance. $\sigma_{\scanDis_i}$ is a variable linear to $\scanDis_i$ in order to expand the receptive field when distance increases~\cite{lever2009boundary}, while $\sigma_\scanAngle$ is a constant determined by the number of boundary cells in a ring.
+The activity level of boundary cells is inversely proportional to the distance to corresponds the property that the boundary cells' firing rate gradually increases with approaching closer to the boundary~\cite{lever2009boundary}.
-The \LiDAR local view cells module processes the \LiDAR observations into view templates, which are feature information to represent the scenes.
-Local view templates are used to maintain the local views and provide the local view cue information to the pose cell network.
-The real-time \LiDAR observation inputs will be compared with the previously learned local views to generate a pose calibration activity if a matched view is successfully found, or to learn a new local view if none is matched, by adding it into learned local views.

-To balance the algorithm complexity and view matching accuracy, a two-stage local view matching approach is proposed in this work.
+The real-time \LiDAR boundary cell activity will be compared with the previously learned boundary views to generate a pose calibration activity if a matched previous view is found, or to learn a new boundary view if none is matched. {{M}} To reduce the matching complexity, a two-stage boundary view matching approach is proposed in this work.